Roenbaeck/sisula/README.md

 JSON-compatible object according to a mapping ruleset.
 It will then process a number of sisulets as specified in the given directive, which recieve the object as input.
-The sisulets are parsed and the sisula language substituted to JScript using regular expressions, after which the JScript is evaluated and the output stored.
+The sisulets are parsed and the sisula language substituted to JavaScript/JScript using regular expressions, after which the JavaScript/JScript is evaluated and the output stored.

 ### History
 sisula was introduced in [Anchor Modeling](http://www.anchormodeling.com) in order to replace XSLT for producing text output, and a first JavaScript version of the Sisulator is built into its [modeling tool](http://code.google.com/p/anchormodeler).
 This version is derived from that work.